Wessoman/wessoman.github.io/README.md

 As a record collector, I want to know where my favorite band is playing so I can purchase tour exclusive merchandise and recordings.

-As an urbanite hipster, I want wo know where my favorite bands are playing and buy their music so I can enjoy an entertaining evening with friends.
+As an urbanite hipster, I want to know where my favorite bands are playing and buy their music so I can enjoy an entertaining evening with friends.

 Notes:
 Kaqui (kah koo ee) is a silly way of spelling "Kakui~", which means "Oh how cool!" in Japanese.

+Pain points:

+**FIXED** Uploading ed's code
+work on HTML and children after ed's uploading
+We need BandsInTown's API
+We may abandon the Discogs marketplace
+Check on Ebay's API
+Adding images to the band boxes tweak the flexboxes